Klipper3d/klipper/docs/G-Codes.md

 - `DUMP_TMC STEPPER=<name>`: This command will read the TMC2130 driver
   registers and report their values.

+## Endstop adjustments by stepper phase

+The following commands are available when an "endstop_phase" config section is enabled:
+- `ENDSTOP_PHASE_CALIBRATE [STEPPER=<config_name>]`: If no STEPPER
+  parameter is provided then this command will reports statistics on endstop stepper phases during past homing operations.
+When a STEPPER parameter is provided it arranges for the given endstop phase setting to be written to the config file (in conjunction with the SAVE_CONFIG command).

 ## Force movement

 The following commands are available when the "force_move" config